Lucid Bay Insights

 The adjustment described above is minimal at first glance and I can confirm that the adjustments have brought us the desired results.
 And the necessary changes should really be minimal, while achieving the desired goals.

 In the final state, practically everyone from the team began to actively participate in the planning.
-The whole meeting was also shortened, saving each of the team time.
-It is not planned to work for each group within one meeting.
-An estimate of what the team is able to deliver is made by the whole team together, because everyone has an overview of the content of most of the scheduled tasks.
-Teams concentrate on a narrower area covered by the tasks.
+The team also shortened the entire meeting, saving time for everyone.
+We do not plan to work with each group within a single meeting.
+The whole team jointly estimates what it can deliver, as everyone has an overview of the content of most scheduled tasks.Teams concentrate on a narrower area covered by the tasks.
 They don’t have to switch contexts often and move faster in a given area.
 The joint backlog refinement ensured that synchronization between teams is still ongoing and teams can help each other if needed.
 In the end, thanks to a joint review and retrospective, a unified identity between the teams was preserved.
 This is important for good cooperation and maintaining contacts between colleagues.

 Summary